This post was most recently updated on December 2nd, 2019

 Next, are these San Marzano tomatoes (whole-peeled and pureed).
 If you haven’t had San Marzano tomatoes before, they are going to change your life!
 Compared to Roma tomatoes, San Marzano tomatoes are longer and pointier, with thicker flesh and much fewer seeds; they also taste stronger, sweeter, and less acidic.
 You need these tomatoes in your life; and in all of your sauces!

-Lastly, is this beautiful truffle oil, made with black summer truffles from Northern Italy and high-quality olive oil.
+Lastly, is this beautiful truffle oil, made with black truffles from Italy and high-quality olive oil.
 A small amount of this oil packs a huge flavor punch.
 In addition to the best bolognese sauce ever, you can use this truffle oil on pizza, risotto, sandwiches, mac ‘n’ cheese, french fries, popcorn, and more.

 How to Make the Best Bolognese Ever